HariSekhon/DevOps-Golang-tools/README.md

 Run ```make update```.
 This will git pull and then git submodule update which is necessary to pick up corresponding library updates.

-If you update often and want to just quickly git pull + submodule update but skip rebuilding all those dependencies each time then run ```make update-no-recompile``` (will miss new library dependencies - do full ```make update``` if you encounter issues).

 ### Testing